gchenfc/RAW-AIR/README.md

 * [ ] Resolve why sometimes cable robot motors get misaligned
 * [ ] Bring in different computer/laptop
 * [x] Test edge half-panels - can reach when motors calibrated, seems pretty accurate too but a little warped
+* [x] Set screws in the other 3 motors
+* [x] Program 4-corner calibration
+  * Currently this is part of the calibration script.
+There's also a homography computation if lazy.

 42m

+# Pane parameters

+* Unsplit panes: 84" x 71.5"
+* Split panes: 72" x 71.5"

+60mm buffer on each side